The California Supreme Court has upheld the ban on gay marriage in California.

 Hi, thanks.

-Um I think that the uh Supreme Court decision is like one of the most important things that Obama's gonna do in his presidency, and it's so important that um I it seems to me that if a true conservative wanted to distinguish himself and come out as you might say,
+I think that the Supreme Court decision is like one of the most important things that Obama is going to do in his presidency.

-this would be the time for he or she to really come out whatever way you can and publicize the fact that they are so opposed to this woman and why.
+And it's so important that it seems to me that if a true conservative wanted to distinguish himself and come out, as you might say, this would be the time for he or she to really come out whatever way you can and publicize the fact that they are so opposed to this woman and why.

-You didn't let me finish.
+You know, let me finish.

-Just like I think the Democrats did to find Obama.
+And the top conservatives in our country should go candidate shopping, just like I think the Democrats did to find Obama.

-a conservative president needs and bring that person out now, start them appearing in public Uh just blasting the liberals all over the place.
+Go out and find somebody with every gift the president needs, a conservative president needs, and bring that person out now, start them appearing in public, just blasting the liberals all over the place.

 We need to find our own conservative Obama.